 Each article manuscript submission should be accompanied by an abstract of not more than 250 words, indicating the central puzzle or question, summarizing the major argument of the article, and the significance of the manuscript for the existing body of knowledge.

 Five or six keywords should also accompany the submission.
 If your manuscript is accepted, these will be included on the bottom of the first page.

 While the article will ultimately be published in a footnote format, your original manuscript should be submitted with endnotes using the endnote feature in Microsoft Word.
-Consult our style guide and for issues not covered there please consult the Chicago Manual of Style, 15th Edition, 1993.
+Consult our Style Guide and for issues not covered there please consult the Chicago Manual of Style, 16th Edition, 2010.
 Please note we do not use in-text (Harvard-style) references.
 Please do NOT include a consolidated list of references at the end of the submitted manuscript, as we do not publish a separate list of references or a bibliography.

 Your endnotes should have specific page references unless the citation is to the entirety of the book or the article’s argument.
 We do not consider Wikipedia or similar on-line resources acceptable citations for empirical information.
 Citations to such resources as points of engagement, either empirical or conceptual, would be acceptable.